German couple travel the world recreating classic movie scenes; Look

 Over the years, they’ve been to Rome, New York, cities in the US state of Utah for their summers of “Thelma and Louise”, “The Hunger Games”, “Eat, Pray and Love”, “The Devil Wears Prada “, in addition to the series “Game of Thrones” and “Downton Abbey”.

-The tradition has gone so far that, in 2018, they decided to document their adventures in the real-life cinema universe on an Instagram, “Secret Famous Places”.
+The tradition went so far that, in 2018, they decided to document their adventures through the real-life cinema universe on an Instagram, “Secret Famous Places”.
 Today with over 50,000 followers, they have already gained some famous fans, such as Hilary Swank and Marion Cotillard.

 “We just wanted to make the photos to put in the living room at home at first, to have great memories of the places we visited.
 But more and more people started reacting to these photos,” Robin told the US outlet.